keepdream1ng/SF.Blog/README.md

 2. Designing the Front End.

 It feels kind of wrong doing just frontend without wiring it up with view controllers and data, so I did both.
-Thanks to having API controllers ready from the previous stage I managed to add some interactivity to the pages with AJAX calls to them.
+I'm locked to MVC project type by Skillfactory assignment, but thanks to having API controllers ready from the previous stage I managed to add some interactivity to the pages with AJAX calls to them.
 Examples are TagEditView.cshtml and RolesViewAndEdit.cshtml.
-Now I can read and debug jQery syntax, that's the way to be job ready in 2024, right?
+Now I can read and debug jQery syntax, that's the way to be job ready in 2024, right?)